The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 442 Hq T/Sgt.
 Sanmonji, Uetaro William

 442 Med Pvt.
-Hamamoto , Katsyoshi
+Hamamoto, Katsyoshi

-29 Oct 1944 – Battle Day Fifteen
+29 Oct 1944 – Battle Day Fifteen: The Nisei Are Invincible

-On the left flank the 2d battalion was setting the stage for the capture of Hill 617.
-Company G, attacking from the West on a wide front from its position at the base of the hill, gave the enemy the impression that the entire battalion was deployed there.
+On the left flank the 2nd battalion was setting the stage for the capture of Hill 617.
+Company G, attacking from the west on a wide front from its position at the base of the hill, gave the enemy the impression that the entire battalion was deployed there.
 Companies E and F moved along the road from Grebefosse north through Halley, in the 7th Infantry sector.
 They then swung east for a short distance and cut back to the south again, passing across Hill 585, occupied by the 7th Infantry.
 By nightfall, the two companies were deployed along the ridge running north from Hill 617.
 In their approach, the companies neutralized several isolated pockets at the base of the hill.
-Twenty prisoners were taken including the CEO of the 202d Mountain Battalion, newly arrived in the sector.
+Twenty prisoners were taken including the CO of the 202nd Mountain Battalion, newly arrived in the sector.

 The plight of the “lost battalion” was now becoming desperate.
 Planes had been able to drop some food and ammunition in, and Division Artillery had shot in emergency rations, but they were terribly short of water and medical supplies.
 Their wounded needed attention and there was no way they could be evacuated.
-General Dahlquist, the Division Commander, personally ordered the 442d Infantry to push through at any cost.
+General Dahlquist, the Division Commander, personally ordered the 442nd Infantry to push through at any cost.

-The 100th and 3d Battalions attacked at dawn, and had advanced some distance before they were stopped cold by an extremely strong defensive position, the approaches to which were heavily mined.
+The 100th and 3rd Battalions attacked at dawn, and had advanced some distance before they were stopped cold by an extremely strong defensive position, the approaches to which were heavily mined.
 The ridge down which the battalions were advancing was extremely narrow here, and the slopes on either flank were almost precipitous.
 There was room on the ridge for just about two companies to attack.
-The 100th Battalion, to the right and slightly to the rear of the 3d, elected to attempt to go around the minefield on the right and come back up the slope on the flank of the enemy position.
-For the 3d Battalion there was no such alternative.
+The 100th Battalion, to the right and slightly to the rear of the 3rd, elected to attempt to go around the minefield on the right and come back up the slope on the flank of the enemy position.
+For the 3rd Battalion there was no such alternative.
 Artillery fire was heavy and casualties were very high.
-Lieutenant Colonel Pearsall, commanding the 3d Battalion, first decided to try to flank the defenders from the left.
+Lieutenant Colonel [Alfred E.] Pearsall, commanding the 3rd Battalion, first decided to try to flank the defenders from the left.
 The terrain on the left was steep and well defended.
 The enemy threw back Company K’s attack with heavy losses.
-Because of the tall trees and the conformation of the ground, it was impossible to adjust artillery properly; every round either sailed over the enemy positions or crashed into our own lines,.
+Because of the tall trees and the conformation of the ground, it was impossible to adjust artillery properly; every round either sailed over the enemy positions or crashed into our own lines.
 Colonel Pearsall then called on the tanks for direct fire.
-With this support Companies I and K were able to advance slightly but the leading elements were pinned down again.
+With this support Companies I and K were able to advance slightly, but the leading elements were pinned down again.
 Every German machine gun had interlocking fire with another machine gun.
 Mortars and grenadiers covered the gaps.

 Of all the men who had performed heroically in the attack, three stood out above the others.
 Private Barney F. Hajiro, a BAR man in Company I, may have been the man who started the assault.
 In any case he was one of the leaders.
 Carrying his BAR at the sling, Hajiro walked forward steadily, firing as he moved.
-Machine guns and riflemen were shooting at him as he moved, but he met fire with fire and destroyed two machine gun nests single handed, killing the gunners.
+Machine guns and riflemen were shooting at him as he moved, but he met fire with fire and destroyed two machine gun nests single-handedly, killing the gunners.
 Two snipers fired at him; he located both of them and killed them.
-Finally he led his men as they overran the enemy objective.
+Finally, he led his men as they overran the enemy objective.

-When Company K was stopped early in the action, Staff Sergeant Fujio Miyamoto worked his way forward to locate the machine-gun that was firing on his men.
+When Company K was stopped early in the action, Staff Sergeant Fujio Miyamoto worked his way forward to locate the machine gun that was firing on his men.
 As he moved up he was hit in the forearm by an enemy rifleman.
-He disregarded his wound and continued to advance until he located the machine-gun.
+He disregarded his wound and continued to advance until he located the machine gun.
 Then he deliberately exposed himself and destroyed the gun and its crew with a burst from his tommy gun.
-In the two hour battle that followed, Sergeant Miyamoto killed five more of the enemy and refused medical treatment until the objective had been overrun.
+In the two-hour battle that followed, Sergeant Miyamoto killed five more of the enemy and refused medical treatment until the objective had been overrun.

 Private First Class Jim Y. Tazoi was a radioman with the Company K command group.
-As his company charged the enemy defensive positions he joined the attacking elements, although he was hampered and made an easy target by his heavy radio.
-Spotting an enemy machine-gun nest, he opened fire on it in spite of his own exposed position so that the men with him could close to grenade range and assault the position.
+As his company charged the enemy defensive positions, he joined the attacking elements, although he was hampered and made an easy target by his heavy radio.
+Spotting an enemy machine gun nest, he opened fire on it in spite of his own exposed position so that the men with him could close to grenade range and assault the position.
 Later, Tazoi saw that two of his men had been trapped by two German grenadiers.
-As he moved up to help them, he was hit by a sniper’s bullet, but he continued to advance, he killed the two grenadiers but he was hit again by grenade fragments and had to be evacuated.
+As he moved up to help them, he was hit by a sniper’s bullet, but he continued to advance.
+He killed the two grenadiers but he was hit again by grenade fragments and had to be evacuated.

 All three of these men were presented with the Distinguished Service Cross.

-While the 100th and 3rd Battalions were cracking these defenses, the 2d Battalion was handing the enemy a terrible defeat at Hill 617, on the regimental left flank.
+While the 100th and 3rd Battalions were cracking these defenses, the 2nd Battalion was handing the enemy a terrible defeat at Hill 617, on the regimental left flank.
 Two platoons of Company G, making a frontal attack, started up the hill, but were able to advance only a short distance.
 Caught in a mortar barrage, they pulled back to their original positions.
-Their attack had served his purpose, however.
+Their attack had served its purpose, however.
 While the enemy’s attention was centered on throwing back the thrust, Companies E and F had gained the crest of the hill from the north.
 Circling behind the German positions, both units stormed down on the panic-stricken defenders, killing and even hundred and capturing forty-one.
 At 1530, E moved down the eastern slopes to meet Company G coming up.
 Between them they cleaned out the last pockets of resistance.

 One of the leaders of Company E’s attack was Staff Sergeant Tsuneo Takemoto.
 In the early phases of the action his platoon was temporarily stopped by an enemy group armed with machine pistols.
 Takemoto jumped to his feet and ran thirty yards into the enemy fire, raking the positions with his tommy gun and shouting as he ran.
 Inspired by his courage, his men charged after him and destroyed the strong point.
 Later, his platoon was counterattacked by twelve Germans.
 He organized his men and checked the initial rush.
 He then sent out a small flank group whose fire temporarily confused the Germans.
 As the enemies’ attention wavered, he led another charge, again running thirty yards into the hostile fire to give his men a chance to close with the enemy.
 His platoon completely routed the Germans and continued the advance, capturing thirty-four prisoners before the end of the action.
 Sergeant Takemoto was awarded the Distinguished Service Cross.

-KIA Loss for 29 Oct 1944
+KIA Losses for 29 Oct 1944

 100 B Pvt.
 Nakano, Tsutomu